 When it comes to health, there are several things that make us unique as women.
-Unlike men, we have a physiology that changes significantly due to our hormonal makeup and our ability to bear children.
+Unlike men, we have physiology that changes significantly due to our hormonal makeup and our ability to bear children.

 Here’s why women’s wellness is unique and needs a little extra care when it comes to keeping healthy.